wu-2018/wu-2018.github.io/_posts/2018-11-21-Tensorflow-with-GPU:-the- first-try.md

 Then I noticed another trouble: in order to get CUDA 9.0 work, I have to degrade GCC to version 6 ...

-All these nuisance collectively provoked me to find a second solution - that is, build tensorflow from source.
+All these nuisance collectively provoked me to find a second solution - that is, building tensorflow from source.

 Thanks to some active online communities, I've also tried several unofficial `.whl` file built under the environment Ubuntu18.04 + CUDA10.0, but disappointingly, when I typed `import tensorflow`, all of them ended up giving error messages or crashing rapidly.